phoenix741/woodstock-backup/website/doc/addnewhost.md

 | timeout          | 120           | Timeout of rsync after an inactive period       |
 | share            |               | List of backup share                            |

-Each share have the following property:
+Each share has the following property:

 | Field      | Default value | Description                                                          |
 | ---------- | ------------- | -------------------------------------------------------------------- |